HomeBlogs

 What Is Career Mapping?

-Steps to Create Career Mapping
+How to Create a Career Map

-1. Define Organizational and Employee Goals
+1. Define Career Goals and Objectives

 The first step is understanding the organization’s long-term objectives and employees’ career aspirations.